calavera/chaseonsoftware.com/content/page/about.md

 I share what I consider my "intentional input" that has allowed me to create room for effective/exceptional output.

-The main maxim I follow in life is that "intentional input yields exceptional output".
+The main maxim I follow in life is this:

+> "intentional input yields exceptional output".

 The great thing about this maxim is that it's simply two components: _input_ and _output_.
 IO.

 I started my journey by creating a [eulogy][], a story of how I want to be remembered (part of "Beginning with the End In Mind" from The Seven Habits of Highly Effective People).